mercator-ocean/copernicus-marine-toolbox/README.md

 ## Python package (API)

-The `copernicusmarine` exposes a python interface to allow you to [call commands as functions](https://toolbox-docs.marine.copernicus.eu/).
+The `copernicusmarine` exposes a Python interface to allow you to [call commands as functions](https://toolbox-docs.marine.copernicus.eu/).

 ## Version management